 LARGE PONY SMALL PONY VERY SMALL EQUINE 120-148 cm. with or without shoes or 149 cm. with shoes 99 cm less than 120 cm. with or without shoes Under 99 cm.
-1
+1 1) At ADS recognized events VSEs and popies 00 cm, and above may compete in all divisions at speeds not greater

-1) At ADS-recognized events, VSEs and ponies 99 cm. and above may compete in all divisions at speeds not greater than published in 960.2.9 and Appendix CD-E.
+1) At ADS-recognized events, VSEs and ponies 99 cm. and above may compete in all divisions at speeds not greater than published in Art.
+CD-960.2.9 and Appendix CD-E.

 At ADS-recognized events, in a mixed-height turnout, the speeds for the larger animal will apply.
 Horse/pony combinations are allowed.
-See USEF rules for additional information on measurement procedures of combined driving ponies.
+See Appendix GR-B for additional information on measurement procedures of combined driving ponies.